|The Women's Weekend

 The Women’s Weekend on creating a successful life:

 A woman in contemporary society, whether she is 23 or 83 years old, often faces confusion and conflict about who she is, what her role(s) in our modern society should be, what is important to her, where and how she fits in the dynamic of interpersonal relationships, and how to create a successful, productive, fulfilling life.
-The Women’s Weekend, over the course of two challenging days, guides her through these issues in an unforgettable way.
+The Women’s Weekend, over the course of three challenging days, guides her through these issues in an unforgettable way.

 The Women’s Weekend on self-esteem: